Second government of Francina Armengol

-The cabinet comprises members of the PSIB–PSOE, Unidas Podemos and More for Mallorca (Més), as well as a number of independents proposed by the first two parties.
+The cabinet comprised members of the PSIB–PSOE, Unidas Podemos and More for Mallorca (Més), as well as a number of independents proposed by the first two parties.
 The government agreements resulting from the government formation negotiations were dubbed as the "Bellver Agreements" (Acords de Bellver), as they were signed in the Bellver Castle.
 The government received the external support of left-wing More for Menorca (MxMe) and People for Formentera (GxF), along with the abstention of centre regionalist Proposal for the Isles (El Pi).
 The right-of-centre People's Party (PP), Citizens (Cs) and Vox opposed the formation of the government.

 Investiture

 Cabinet changes

 Armengol's second government saw a number of cabinet changes during its tenure: